pyvideo/richard/docs/contributors/dev_hacking.rst

 Setting up the database
 =======================

-To get started quickly you can use SQLite.
+By default richard uses SQLite.
 It does not require any setup, Django will handle things for you.

 ..
 Note::